Inex-Adria Aviopromet Flight 450: Unsupported theories on causes of the crash

 The official report states that, during the inspection of the cockpit wreckage, it was found that "Both radio compasses on board the aircraft were set to only one beacon - PR".
 This fact does not explain the non-compliance with the altitude, but explains the horizontal deviation from the glide path, and testifies about the crew's acts and cooperation before the crash.
-On a non-precision approach, when using two beacons, the crew should have set both frequencies, so that the correct course can be followed.
-This is the reason why the crew did not detect, in the final approach, that they continuously deviate from glide path over PR NDB and L NDB to the south (left).
+On a non-precision approach, when using two beacons, the crew should have set both frequencies, so that the correct course could be followed.
 Returning to the previous consideration that the crew was under stress and overwhelmed mentally due to inoperative ILS and PAR, it is highly likely that they were rather focused on looking for an outside visual contact than on instruments.
-This standpoint is supported by Ladislav Keller, then Czechoslovakian civil pilot and air accident expert, who stated that the insufficient setting of the radio compasses indicated that the crew did not prepare well for landing, did not cooperate properly, and missed to monitor the instruments during the final approach.
-If the pilots would have been monitoring the altimeters and the approach map, they would have stopped the descent the latest at the Minimum Descent Altitude (MDA), used for non-precision approach.
-Unfortunately, this did not happen.
+Ladislav Keller, then Czechoslovak civil pilot and air accident expert, supported the claim stating that the insufficient setting of the radio compasses indicated that the crew did not prepare well for landing, did not cooperate properly, and failed to monitor the instruments during the final approach.